leafeye/lunchmoney-mcp-server/README.md

 }
 ```

-Replace `your_token_here` with your Lunchmoney API token, which you can get from your [Lunchmoney developer settings](https://my.lunchmoney.app/developers).
+Replace `your_token_here` with your actual Lunchmoney API token.

+**Important Note:** After changing the configuration, you may need to restart Claude Desktop for the changes to take effect.

 ## Example Usage